 Likewise, the executive producer or producers people who believe in this idea and its potential and decide to invest money and means so that it can be carried out.

 We must not confuse the production company with the producer, as this figure is in charge of bringing together the human team and planning the timings so that the filming is a success.

 Mainly, during the film production process, 5 stages are carried out.
 However, there can be many other internals and phrases that fall into these 5 basics.

 This first stage is one of the most important, as it is on which the rest of the project is based.
 So to speak, they are the foundation of the house.
 If they are not firm and have a good job behind them, it is possible that the whole subsequent project will falter.
 This phase includes the search and creation of ideas, the documentation, and the writing of the script.

 The script, even if it is not the final one, serves as an outline of the expected final result.
 It is also very useful as a guide, to know where to go.
 Also, in this phase, they begin to look for places to record and possible locations.
 Funding also obtained for the project.

-In this second stage of production, everything necessary to start filming is prepared: staff, actors, stages, recording set, etc. This process can be long and costly, as several castings must be carried out, filming permits obtained, and a large number of staff hired, among other necessary activities.
+In this second stage of production, everything necessary to start filming is prepared: staff, actors, stages, recording set, etc. This process can be long and costly, as several castings must be carried out, filming permits obtained, and a large number of Hire film equipment, among other necessary activities.